 Each week data is reported by all 16 urban water businesses and not audited by us.

-Water businesses have responded well to provide additional support to customers during the pandemic
+Victoria’s water businesses continue to provide additional support to customers during the pandemic

 Water businesses have been proactive in reaching out to customers, including small business and other non-residential customers, to ensure they are aware of existing support programs as well as new support measures developed in response to the pandemic.

-The number of Melbourne customers on water business hardship programs continues to steadily increase
+The number of metropolitan customers on water business hardship programs continues to steadily increase

-Water businesses have stopped restricting customers’ water supply and initiating legal action for non-payment of bills since at least late April.
+Water businesses have generally stopped restricting customers’ water supply and initiating legal action for non-payment of bills since at least late April.